Nematollah Nassiri: Arrest and execution

 On 15 February, Nassiri was arrested by revolutionaries and brought to the Refah School with other officials.
 He was tried in a Revolutionary Tribunal along with 24 other individuals for a total of 10 hours and was charged – without any defence or concrete evidence of guilt – with corruption on earth, massacre of people, torture, and treason.
-He was sentenced to death and confiscation of property at 10 p.m. and after the sentence was confirmed by Ayatollah Khomeini, he was executed by firing squad at 11:45 p.m.
+He was sentenced to death at 10 p.m. and after the sentence was confirmed by Ayatollah Khomeini he was executed by firing squad at 11:45 p.m.
+His property was subsequently confiscated.